 Then, how would it be possible for a constantly updating network — of data-sharing vehicles, drones, or sensors — reduce the age of the information received by it at any moment, while also preventing data congestion?

-MIT’s Laboratory for Information and Decision Systems have come up with an answer to this question by devising a way to provide the freshest possible data for a simple wireless network.
+Engineers from MIT’s Laboratory for Information and Decision Systems have come up with an answer to this question by devising a way to provide the freshest possible data for a simple wireless network.

 According to the engineers, their technique might be applied to simple networks, such as sensors in an industrial plant that relay status updates to a central monitor, or multiple drones transmitting position coordinates to a single control station.
 Ultimately, the researchers believe they can confront even highly complex systems, such as networks of vehicles wirelessly sharing traffic data.